-- (2) Hired as CEO on April 18, 2012 and in May 2014 (i) Mr. Traversa's base salary was increased to \$300,000 per year, and (ii) Mr. Traversa was awarded a \$50,000 bonus for obtaining certain milestones pursuant to his employment agreement with the company. - (3) Hired as CFO on December 2, 2013.
+- (2) Hired as CFO on December 2, 2013.
 Does not include \$16,667 that was paid as a consultant in November 2013.
-In May 2014, Mr. Beck was awarded a total bonus of \$40,000 for obtaining certain milestones pursuant to his offer letter with the Company. - (4) Hired as President and Chief Scientific Officer on February 24, 2014.
-Mr. Salinas was awarded a total bonus of \$50,000 for obtaining certain milestones pursuant to his offer letter with the Company - (5) This column shows the grant date fair value of awards computed in accordance with stock-based compensation accounting rules Accounting Standards Codification Topic 718.
-In connection with recent offering by Relmada and the Company, the executive officers and board members of the Company may be awarded additional option grants to maintain certain percentage ownership levels in the Company based on the number of shares issued in such offerings.
+In May 2014, Mr. Beck was awarded a total bonus of \$40,000 for obtaining certain milestones pursuant to his offer letter with the Company. - (3) Hired as President and Chief Scientific Officer on February 24, 2014.
+Mr. Salinas was awarded a \$50,000 bonus for obtaining certain milestones pursuant to his offer letter with the company. - (4) This column shows the grant date fair value of awards computed in accordance with stock-based compensation accounting rules Accounting Standards Codification Topic 718.